 Identifying as a married couple is sometimes referred to as “holding yourself out to be married.”
 This means telling the community that you’re married, calling each other husband and wife, using the same surname, and filing taxes together.

-Massachusetts does not recognize common law marriage unless it involves a couple who were considered married by another state.
-In other words, the only way to obtain a common law marriage in Massachusetts is by obtaining one in another state.
+Some states recognize couples who have lived together for seven years as having a common law marriage.
+Massachusetts, however, does not recognize common law marriage unless it involves a couple who were considered married by it in another state.
+In other words, the only way to obtain a common law marriage in Massachusetts is by obtaining one while living outside of the state.
 No matter how long a couple has lived together, the state of Massachusetts will not provide them with benefits associated with marriage unless they go through the state’s formal process to be married.

 States the recognize common law marriage include the following:

 - District of Columbia

 - New Hampshire

 - South Carolina

 Couples who are interested in common law marriage have two options in the state of Massachusetts: getting married or applying for domestic partnership.